-If you or someone you care about has recently been diagnosed with tinnitus, please review our list of the most frequently asked questions about tinnitus.
-We’ve rounded up some of the most common questions we hear from patients.
+If you or someone you care about is living with tinnitus, please review these frequently asked tinnitus questions.
+We have rounded up some of the most common tinnitus questions we hear.
 This page should help you better understand what tinnitus is, why it occurs, and how you can treat it.

 What is tinnitus?